 The Terms of Reference of the Pensions Board specifies the role of the Pension Board including the number of scheme member and employer representatives required to be members of the Board, and the frequency and format of the meetings.

-The agendas and minutes of each Pensions Board meeting can be found here.
+The agendas and minutes of each Pensions Board meeting can be on the Shropshire Council website.

 Vacancy for an Employer Representative on the Pensions Board

 A vacancy has arisen on the Pension Board for an employer representative.
 The Fund is currently seeking nominations from representatives of scheme employers to sit on the Pensions Board.